MohamedSaid7102/shelf-data-structures-algorithms/readme.md

     - `remove()` Removes passed value
     - `updateNodeWithIndex()` Updates node with passed index
     - `updateNodeWithValue()` Updates node with passed value
+    - `contains()` check if list contain a node or not
+    - `at()` returns value of the node stored at passed index
     - `print()` Prints the list
     - `size()` Returns list size

 ## To-Do

-- negative passed index value for linkedlist operations => perform operation from the end
 - `Stack`
 - `Queus`
 - `Trees`
 - `Graphs`

+## Upcomming features

+- negative passed index value for linkedlist operations => perform operation from the end